bingwu2017/darmanis_group_utils/README.md

 	  the utility scripts our group might use?
 Or separate repos for each topic?
 **TODO:** Better documentation of code, including description of the
 	  directory structure requried to run each script.
+Code should be generalizable rather than specific to the tasks I've used them for.
 **TODO:** What other scripts should we push up?